 - Eat iron-rich plant foods like lentils, spinach, tofu and beans with a squeeze of lemon juice or citrus dressing.
 The Vitamin C increases iron absorption.

-- For better absorption of the fat-soluble vitamins A, D, E and K, pair with a heathy fat, like oil & vinegar dressing.
+- For better absorption of the fat-soluble vitamins A, D, E and K, pair with a healthy fat, like oil & vinegar dressing.
 This is a great reason to choose low-fat milk instead of fat-free.

-Choose foods over supplements.
 Vitamin and mineral supplements can be beneficial when treating nutrient deficiencies or certain medical conditions, but for most of us, they’re not necessary.
 It’s possible to get a wide variety of micronutrients, and plenty of them, from a healthy, well-balanced diet.

 As you make decisions about what foods to eat, keep in mind it’s not all about calories, carbs, protein and fat.
 It’s entirely possible to be malnourished from a lack of micronutrients even if you’re eating plenty of calories and macronutrients!
 A vitamin and mineral-rich diet is essential for good health.
 And the best way to get enough of these is by eating a healthy variety of colorful foods from the different food groups.